 If you want to turn LEFT, then paddle only on your right.
 If you want to turn RIGHT, then paddle only on your left.

 What to Wear & Bring Kayaking

 Since you’ll likely be getting wet, you want to stay away from anything cotton which will leave you dripping and soggy all day.
-Assuming it’s warm and you don’t need a wet or drysuit of any kind, you’ll want lightweight, quick-drying layers – like a rash guard and boardshorts – which also protect you from the sun.
+Assuming it’s warm and you don’t need a wet or drysuit of any kind, you’ll want lightweight, quick-drying layers – like a rash guard and boardshorts – which also provide sun protection.

 As a beginner kayaker, you don’t need to go out and throw down a ton of money on a lightweight carbon fiber paddle.
 Instead, look for a paddle that is durable and budget-friendly.
 You might also want a paddle that breaks down into pieces if you want something more compact that you can easily travel with.

-- Supportive swimsuit or a Sports Bra – avoid suits that will pull on your neck
+- Supportive swimsuit or a sports bra (avoid swimsuits that will pull on your neck)

 - Carve Designs Rashguard

 - Quick-drying Patagonia Women’s Board Shorts (Patagonia makes these in a men’s version as well)

 - Sandals or Water Shoes